schneiderfelipe/HTM.jl/docs/src/usage.md

 htm"<p><strong>This is $(orange(\"really\")) important.</strong></p>"
 ```

-HTM.jl allows you to interpolate tag names as well:
+HTM.jl allows you to interpolate tags as well:

 ```jldoctest
 julia> htm"<h$(4)>I'm a header<//>"